 Large items, including backpacks, backpack-style child carriers, tripods, umbrellas, or any package or other item larger than 11 x 15″ are not allowed in the galleries.
 Self-service checkrooms are located in the lower lobby (one level down from the main lobby), and adjacent to the south lobby.
 Lockers are provided for your valuables at no charge in both checkrooms and in the north lobby.

 Front carriers are allowed in the galleries, as are sling-style child carriers.
 Backpack style carriers are not permitted.
 Those can be stored in the checkroom during your visit.
+Strollers and wagons are permissible in the galleries but must be pushed in front, not pulled from behind.

 Crystal Bridges offers several technological resources our guests can access here at the museum, out on the trails, or at home.